emberjs/data/packages/store/README.md

 ### Presenting Data from the Cache

 Now that we have a source and a cach for our data, we need to configure how the Store delivers that data back to our application.
-We do this via the hook `instantiateRecord`, which allows us to transform the data for a resource before handing it to the application.
+We do this via the hook [instantiateRecord](https://api.emberjs.com/ember-data/release/classes/Store/methods/instantiateRecord%20(hook)?anchor=instantiateRecord%20(hook)), which allows us to transform the data for a resource before handing it to the application.

 A naive way to present the data would be to return it as JSON.
 Typically instead this hook will be used to add reactivity and make each unique resource a singleton, ensuring that if the cache updates our presented data will reflect the new state.